Secret Story 3 (Portuguese season)

-Secret Story - Casa dos Segredos 3 is the third season of the Portuguese version of the reality show Secret Story, based on the original French version and of Big Brother.
+Secret Story - Casa dos Segredos 3 is the third season of the Portuguese version of the reality show Secret Story, based on the original French version of Secret Story, which itself is based on the international format, Big Brother.
 Audition for this season was opened in June 2012.

 The season started on 16 September 2012 and ended 107 days later with the final on 31 December 2012, which acclaimed Rúben as the winner.

 Housemates

 Alexandra

 Alexandra is a Dj and comes from Porto.
 She is 26 years old.
 She is very conceited and is very careful with her body.
 She practised figure skating and hip-hop and has done some modelling jobs.
 She wants to go to the house to mature and to understand her flaws.
 She goes to the gym to gain some weight.